Fantasia bucolica for viola and chamber orchestra (op. 13f, 1956)

 Schott Music score and parts: Rental material, piano reduction: VAB 92 / ISMN: 979-0-001-16435-1

-The Fantasia, which lasts around six minutes, is a valuable addition to the concertante viola literature.
-In the introductory Andante, the viola begins with a "free" vocal part, which is accompanied by arpeggios from the orchestra.
-The interplay between the soloist and orchestra then intensifies, building up increasing tension and creating a highly expressive sound enriched with dissonances.
-This is followed by a free, unaccompanied, elegiac melody in the viola, which leads to the Allegro via a ritardando.
-This Allegro is motoric in the tradition of Hindemith: a play of movements and rhythms, spirited, with surprising dialogues between the orchestra and the soloist, interrupted by expressive melodic motifs, rhythmic changes marked by accents and a dynamic that changes at short intervals.
-At the end, Hummel leads the music back to the Andante and to free playing by the solo viola in a fully composed concert cadenza.
+The *Fantasia*, lasting around six minutes, is a valuable addition to the concert repertoire for the viola.
+In the introductory *Andante*, the viola begins with a lyrical part to be played ‘freely’, accompanied by the orchestra’s arpeggios.
+Thereafter, the interplay between soloist and orchestra intensifies, building ever-greater tension and giving rise to a highly expressive sound enriched with dissonances.
+This is followed by a free, unaccompanied, elegiac melody on the viola, which leads via a ritardando into the Allegro.
+This Allegro is, in the Hindemith tradition, driven by a sense of momentum: a play of movements and rhythms, spirited, with surprising dialogues between the orchestra and the soloist, punctuated by expressive melodic motifs, by changes of rhythm marked by accents, and by dynamics that shift at short intervals.
+Towards the end, Hummel brings the music back to the Andante and to a free passage for the solo viola in a fully composed concert cadenza.

-The Fantasia still has a tonal effect and is centred on the note d.
-But its tonality expands and transcends the boundaries of tonal harmony and incorporates dissonances to intensify tension and energy.
-Coming from the school of Genzmer, this work impresses with its sound craftsmanship, which is also evident in the fact that it is composed from knowledge of the viola's playing technique and tonal possibilities.
-The interaction with the orchestra is multi-faceted, ranging from restrained accompaniment to polyphonic density.
+The Fantasia still appears tonal, centred on the note D. Yet its sonority expands and transcends the boundaries of tonal harmony, incorporating dissonances to intensify tension and energy.
+Emerging from Genzmer’s school, this work impresses with its solid technical foundation, which is also evident in the fact that it is composed with a deep understanding of the viola’s playing technique and sonic possibilities.
+The interaction with the orchestra is multifaceted, ranging from restrained accompaniment to polyphonic density.

-The clearly arranged Schott edition of the solo part and the piano reduction by Cornelius Hummel is ideal for study and concerts.
-For advanced pupils and students, the Fantasia is a highly musical introduction to New Music.
-In a concert performance, many registers of solo viola playing can be pulled out here, creating an exciting and expressive concert between soloist and orchestra.
-An important addition to the viola literature.
+The clearly laid-out edition published by Schott-Verlag of the solo part and piano reduction by Cornelius Hummel is ideally suited for study and concert performance.
+For advanced pupils and students, the Fantasia serves as an introduction to New Music that demands the highest level of musicality.
+In a concert performance, this piece allows the solo violist to draw on a wide range of techniques, resulting in an exciting and expressive interplay between soloist and orchestra.
+An important addition to the viola repertoire.

 Franzpeter Messmer